Fernosa/FernosaCSS/README.md

 and you're done for now! link the css the sass compiler generates to the html and start working.

 # Removing the unused css
-now that you have finished working, all you need to do is head over to https://purifycss.online click on the html and css code tab which is right next to webpage url tab paste the css code from the generated css file and paste your html code, click on clean up css.
+now that you have finished working, all you need to do is head over to https://uncss-online.com paste the css code from the generated css file and paste your html code, click on uncss my styles and copy the generated code below.
-BOOM, you have your css file ready
+BOOM, just paste the copied code in place of the old css code and you are done!

 please star the repo if you think it helped you :)